Money for The Rest of Us

 April 20, 2022 by David Stein · Updated May 7, 2022

 How contrarians combine value and momentum to take positions opposite what the consensus believes.
 What is the consensus view in today's financial markets and how are contrarians positioned.
-Topics covered include: Five attributes of successful investorsWhy does the consensus expect stagflationHow central banks have performed in previous tightening cyclesThree reasons central banks tightening results in a recessionWhen have interest rates peaked in prior tightening cyclesHow stocks … [Read more...]
+Topics covered include: Five attributes of successful investorsWhy does the consensus expect stagflationHow central banks have performed in previous tightening cyclesThree reasons central banks tightening results in a recessionWhen have interest rates peaked in prior tightening cyclesHow stocks tend … [Read more...]

 Filed Under: Podcast Tagged With: central banks, contrarian, pessimism, quantitative tightening, recessions